 - Good for both back and front hand strokes

-The Japanese/Korean grip: in addition to how the thumb and first finger are placed the last three fingers are kept tightly together in a straight upright manner.
+The Japanese/Korean grip: in addition to how the thumb and first finger are placed, the last three fingers are kept tightly together in a straight upright manner.

 - Gives a powerful forehand stroke

-- Gives a strong spin and serve
+- Provides a healthy spin and serve

 - Causes movement restrictions